abdullahcarbonteq/headless-dms-fastify/README.md

 Value Objects (VOs) like `EmailAddress`, `UserName`, `FileName`, `MimeType`, `TagList`, `Description`, and typed IDs encapsulate validation + normalization at creation time.
 Entities are constructed via factories that compose VOs to guarantee valid state.

+**NEW**: All VOs now return `AppResult<T>` for better error handling and type safety.

 Auth uses JWT; passwords are hashed with bcrypt.

 ---

 ## Troubleshooting

-- “I can’t hit the API” → Ensure the server says it’s listening on `PORT` and you’re calling `/api/...`.
+- "I can't hit the API" → Ensure the server says it's listening on `PORT` and you're calling `/api/...`.
-- “Unauthorized” → Missing or wrong `Authorization` header.
+- "Unauthorized" → Missing or wrong `Authorization` header.
 Re-login, then retry.
-- “Upload fails” → Check file size vs `UPLOAD_MAX_FILE_SIZE`; verify `UPLOAD_DIR` permissions exist.
+- "Upload fails" → Check file size vs `UPLOAD_MAX_FILE_SIZE`; verify `UPLOAD_DIR` permissions exist.
-- “Port already in use” → Stop other processes using `3000` or change `PORT`.
+- "Port already in use" → Stop other processes using `3000` or change `PORT`.
+- **"Validation crashes" → RESOLVED**: Our safe wrapper now handles all validation edge cases gracefully.

 Check health quickly:
 ```bash